NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 Pre-training is performed using the `run_pretraining.py` script along with parameters defined in the `scripts/run_pretraining.sh`.

 The `run_pretraining.sh` script runs a job on a single node that trains the BERT-large model from scratch using the Wikipedia and BookCorpus datasets as training data using LAMB optimizer.
-By default, the training script runs two phases of training:
+By default, the training script runs two phases of training with a hyperparameter recipe specific to 8 x V100 32G cards:

 Phase 1: (Maximum sequence length of 128)
 -   Runs on 8 GPUs with training batch size of 64 per GPU